-NOTE: You must have System Administrator privileges in order to add or remove Matrix from the computer.
+Note: You must have Widows XP or Vista Administrator privileges in order to add or remove Matrix from the computer.

 The setup program for Matrix 3 has two paths: Typical and Custom.
 Whenever Matrix 3 is installed, the user must make a decision on what type of installation it will be: